-The results below reflect a restatement of the statement of income and comprehensive income for the December 31, 2001 fiscal quarter.
-The restatement was required in order to properly reflect certain footnote disclosures and adjustments regarding the Company's supplemental executive retirement plan adopted effective as of October 1, 2000.
+The results below reflect a restatement of the statement of income and comprehensive income for June 30, 2002 fiscal quarter and year to date and an adjustment to TeamStaff's revenue recognition policy with respect to its PEO division.
+The restatement was also required in order to properly reflect certain footnote disclosures and adjustments regarding the Company's Supplemental Retirement Plan adopted effective as of October 1, 2000.